 “Spare me the details,” Robyn said with a grimace.
-“I thought the idea was to loosen him up with an evening’s entertainment and then send him on his way.”
+“I thought the idea was to loosen him up with an evening’s entertainment and send him on his way.”

-“So did I,” Eireen replied, “It didn’t turn out that way.”
+“That was the plan,” Eireen replied, “It didn’t turn out that way.”

 Robyn slammed his empty tankard on the table.
 “What the deuces are you saying, damn it?”

 “No need to get angry,” Eireen said defensively.
 “You’ve no more a claim to me than half the men in this place.”
 She sighed.
 “And besides, who knows?
 I haven’t seen or heard from him in a week.
 For all I know, he’s decided he’s had his fill.
 That’s what I was hoping to talk to ye aboot – about.”